-PSCo Engineering has developed an Indicative Estimate (IE) for Interconnection Facilities and Network/Infrastructure Upgrades for Delivery.
+PSCo Engineering has developed an Indicative Estimate (IE) for Transmission Provider Interconnection Facilities and Network Upgrades required for the proposed GI-2016-19 Interconnection.
 The cost estimates are in 2016 dollars with escalation and contingency applied (AFUDC is not included).
 Indicative Estimates are based upon typical construction costs for previously performed similar construction projects; however they have no specified level of accuracy.
 These estimated costs include all applicable labor and overheads associated with the siting support, engineering, design, and construction of these new PSCo facilities.
 These estimates do not include the costs for any other Customer owned equipment and the associated design and engineering.

-The estimated total cost for the required upgrades is \$15,332,000.
+Figure 2 below represents a conceptual one-line of the proposed interconnection of GI-2016-19 generating facility in the Missile Site Substation 345 kV bus.
+Error!
+Reference source not found. shows the substation layout of the physical interconnection at Pronghorn Switching Station.

-Figure 2 below represents a conceptual one-line of the proposed interconnection of the Customer's 299 MW Wind Generation at the Missile Site Substation 345 kV bus.
-The following tables list the improvements required to accommodate the interconnection and the delivery of the Project generation output.
+As shown in Tables 1-2, the total cost for the Interconnection Facilities and Network Upgrades for Delivery is \$2.419 million.
 The cost responsibilities associated with these facilities shall be handled as per current FERC guidelines.
 System improvements are subject to change upon a more detailed and refined design.
-The final interconnection requirements, upgrades, costs, and procedures will comply with PSCo's Rush Creek Gen Tie Tariff currently under negotiation.

-Figure 2: GI-2016-15 Interconnection to 345 kV Bus in Missile Site Substation (includes Pawnee-Daniels Park 345 kV project)
+Figure 2: GI-2016-19 Interconnection to 345 kV Bus in Missile Site Substation